rickhelmus/patRoon/src/StreamCraft/readme-patRoon.txt

-This directory contains the C++ source files of StreamCraft (82c4cd2, see https://github.com/odea-project/StreamCraft).
-Other files were stripped out.
+This directory contains the C++ source files of StreamCraft (076cf73, dev_combine branch, see https://github.com/odea-project/StreamCraft).
+Other files were stripped out and a few minor changed were made to fix compilation (disabling of std::filesystem and pugixml include).